 Close to Begur on the coast is the upmarket resort of Llafranc - the place to go if you want to do a bit of people-spotting.
 It has a beautiful bay and many chic restaurants and bars.
 The Hotel Llafranch dominates the beachfront and was a popular choice with Salvador Dali.
 Admire the amazing villas scattered around the bay.

-The beautiful seaside villages of Calella de Palafrugell and Tamariu are also not to be missed.
+The beautiful seaside village of Calella de Palafrugell and its beautiful gardens, the Jardins de Cap Roig are also not to be missed.
+Tamariu is one of the prettiest of the coastal villages near to here.